Bigrob7605/nanoplastics-investigation/socialmediapost.md

 🔎 **Correction (2 Aug 2025):** We removed an England E. coli statistic and a Journal of Nanobiotechnology citation pending source verification.
 The core finding—nanoplastics detected in human tissues—remains unchanged.

-**🦠 BREAKING:** New study finds nanoplastics triple toxin output in E. coli, turning routine infections into amplified threats.
+**🦠 BREAKING:** New peer-reviewed studies confirm nanoplastics detected in human placenta, blood, and brain tissues.
 *⚠️ NOTE: Previous citation to Journal of Nanobiotechnology study has been removed pending verification of source accuracy.*

 **⚡ What Changed with This New Study?**